Exchange Server Subscription Edition Pricing Breakdown

 Real‑World Exchange Server Subscription Edition Pricing Scenarios

-Moreover, server hardware, Operating system licenses, management lab, and power, etc are NOT INCLUDED in on-premise licence calculations.
+Moreover, server hardware, Operating system licenses, management lab, and power, etc are NOT INCLUDED in on-premise license calculations.

 Scenario 1: Small Business (50 Users, No SA Today)